 There are 19 posters for each type of word problem for addition & subtraction and multiplication & division.

-For practice solving and identifying types of word problems, I've created 22 addition and subtraction and 18 multiplication and division task cards.
-There are two task cards for each type of story problem.
+For practice solving and identifying types of word problems, I’ve created 22 addition and subtraction and 18 multiplication and division task cards, for a total of 40 task cards.
+There are two task cards for each type of story problem, so there is a wide variety of problems.